ImSwordQueen/Geckium-FF-Icon-Pack/README.md

-# Geckium-FF-Icon-Pack
+# Resource Redirect Icon Pack

-An icon pack for the Windhawk mod "Resource Redirect" that replaces Firefox &amp; forks icons with Chrome/Chromium/Firefox/Geckium icons instead.
+This is an icon pack designed for the Resource Redirect mod for Windhawk.
+It replaces the default Firefox and its forks' executable icons with custom icons.

+## Available Icons

+The following icons are available to choose from:

+- Geckium (Default-Alt)
+- Chrome (2008-2017)
+- Chromium (2008-2017)
+- Firefox (2009-2013)